elehcimd/stratosphere/README.md

 ### The architecture

 The system relies on [mitmproxy](https://mitmproxy.org/) to intercept the web traffic (both desktop and mobile), building a knowledge base with [SQLite](https://sqlite.org/) that is later accessed by a suite of web apps built with [Jupyter](https://jupyter.org/) and [Voilà](https://voila.readthedocs.io/en/stable/). [supervisor])http://supervisord.org/) is used to manage the running services.
 The architecture is cross platform and runs locally inside a Docker container.
-The system includes these running services:
+The system includes these running services (entry points in `/shared/services/`):

 * **mitmproxy**: running the HTTP/S proxy and dumping the flows to `probe.db`.
 * **extractor**: reading the flows from `probe.db`, adding entities and relationships to `kb.db`.
 The pipeline is retriggered every `10` seconds and it will delete all flows older than `10` minutes, possibly reprocessing already seen flows.
 This procedure ensures that recent traffic can always be inspected in `probe.db` without retaining the whole flows history.